-The transportation of Liquified Natural Gas (LNG) has emerged as a cornerstone of the global energy trade, catering to the increasing demand for cleaner and more efficient fuel sources.
+The transportation of Liquefied Natural Gas (LNG) has emerged as a cornerstone of the global energy trade, catering to the increasing demand for cleaner and more efficient fuel sources.
 As the maritime industry continues to adapt to stringent environmental regulations and seeks to reduce its carbon footprint, the propulsion systems utilized on LNG carriers play a pivotal role in ensuring both operational efficiency and environmental sustainability.

 This article explores the various types of propulsion systems employed on ships dedicated to the transportation of LNG.
 From traditional steam propulsion to modern advancements such as dual-fuel engines and electric propulsion, each system offers distinct advantages and challenges in terms of performance, safety, and environmental impact.